clearmatics/zeth/mpc/README.md

 ### Contributor Registration via Google Forms

-An easy way to allow contributors to register for the MPC is to publish a Google form online.
-Google form is a widely used and provides a way to export the results of the form in csv format.
-The section below assumes that the registration process has been carried out using Google form.
+An easy way to allow contributors to register for the MPC is to publish a form online.
+Google Forms are widely used and provide a way to export the results of the form in csv format.
+The section below assumes that the registration process has been carried out using Google Forms.

 The `contributors_from_csv` command can be used to generate a `contributors.json` file from csv data output from Google Forms.
 Administrators